Thomas-Walker-Lynch/DA2X/doc/context.md

 }
 ````

-## General convey
+## General continue

-Lets consider three nesting levels of conveyance encapsulation, grandparent conveyance,
+Lets consider three nesting levels of sequence encapsulation, grandparent sequence,
-parent conveyance, and children conveyances.
+parent sequence, and children sequences.
 Let's refer to these with the shorter names
 of: grandparent, parent, and children.

-Each conveyance is associated with one tableau.
+Each sequence is associated with one tableau.
 The parent's tableau has a field for the
 context of each child.
 It has an addition field that holds a pointer that points to its
 own context.
 The parent's context will be in the grandparent's tableau.